drewscottt/Ski-Resorts/HOWTO_NGINX.md

 Then start and enable the service: ```sudo systemctl start flaskapp```

-Go to /var/www/flaskapp and run `sudo gunicorn --workers=5 wsgi:app`
-Where `wsgi.py` runs the flask app
+Go to /var/www/flaskapp and run `sudo gunicorn --workers=5 wsgi:app`, where `wsgi.py` runs the flask app

-Look at the `restartApp.sh` file to see how to automate updating the gunicorn workers each time you make a change
+Further reference: Look at the `restartApp.sh` file to see how to automate updating the gunicorn workers each time you make a change